 | Seattle (SEA) | 2010 | $150-180M | $6.50 | $130M |

 Note: Figures are approximate and rounded.
 Project costs include site preparation, infrastructure, construction, contingencies, and soft costs.
-CFC rates shown are approximate initial rates and have generally increased since project completion.
+CFC rates shown are approximate initial rates and have increased at 20 of 28 large-hubs (DWU review) since project completion.

 V. CFC Revenue and Financial Structure